faran-ataei/quote-app/quote-project/src/__test__/06-InputSearchAuthor/Readme.md

 Render component InputSearchAuthor and test if form submit mockFunction should call once.

-Hint: you can use .toHaveBeenCalledTimes() for mockFunction
+Hint: you can use .toHaveBeenCalledTimes() for mockFunction (10 point)